 *Our camp stocks most over the counter items such as Tylenol, Advil, Benadryl, etc. so there is no need to have CampMeds dispense typical OTC items.

-Medications that are in pill form are individually packaged and sealed according to date and time of administration.
+Medications that are in pill form are individually packaged and sealed per date and time of administration.
 Each individual packet may contain one or more pills prescribed to be given at the same time.
-This method of dispensing medicine during summer camp minimizes potential med errors, ensuring that every camper gets the correct medication and dosage, at the right time, on the right day.
-It also allows your children to return to their camp activities sooner, because administering meds that are pre-packaged and organized reduces their time spent in line waiting for meds!
-Our nurses now have more time to devote to your child’s other healthcare needs.
+This method of dispensing medicine during Camp minimizes potential errors; ensuring every Camper receives the correct medication/dosage at the correct time/day.
+It also allows your children to spend their time in activities vs. waiting in line!
+This also allows nurses to have more time devoted to your child’s other healthcare needs.